Philae temple complex: Aswan Low Dam

 In 1902, the Aswan Low Dam was completed on the Nile River by the British.
 This threatened to submerge many ancient landmarks, including the temple complex of Philae.
+However, the British prioritized the advancement of Modern Egypt at the expense of the complex.
 The height of the dam was raised twice, from 1907 to 1912 and from 1929 to 1934, and the island of Philae was nearly always flooded.
 In fact, the only times that the complex was not underwater was when the dam's sluices were open from July to October.

 It was proposed that the temples be relocated, piece by piece, to nearby islands, such as Bigeh or Elephantine.
 However, the temples' foundations and other architectural supporting structures were strengthened instead.
 Although the buildings were physically secure, the island's attractive vegetation and the colors of the temples' reliefs were washed away.
 Also, the bricks of the Philae temples soon became encrusted with silt and other debris carried by the Nile.

 Rescue project

 The temples had been practically intact since the ancient days, but with each inundation the situation worsened and in the 1960s the island was submerged up to a third of the buildings all year round.

 In 1960 UNESCO started a project to try to save the buildings on the island from the destructive effect of the ever-increasing waters of the Nile.
 First, building three dams and creating a separate lake with lower water levels was considered.

-First of all, a large coffer dam was built, constructed of two rows of steel plates between which a 1 e6m3 of sand was tipped.
+First, a large coffer dam was built, constructed of two rows of steel plates between which a 1 e6m3 of sand was tipped.
 Any water that seeped through was pumped away.

-Next the monuments were cleaned and measured, by using photogrammetry, a method that enables the exact reconstruction of the original size of the building blocks that were used by the ancients.
+Next, the monuments were cleaned and measured using photogrammetry, a method that enables the exact reconstruction of the original size of the building blocks that were used by the ancients.
 Then every building was dismantled into about 40,000 units from 2 to 25 tons, and then transported to the nearby Island of Agilkia, situated on higher ground some 500 m away.
-The transfer itself took place between 1977 and 1980.
+To allow Agilkia island to accommodate the relocated temple, the island was leveled to match the old contours of Philae island as best as possible, which required the removal of the top of the island.
+The transfer itself took place between 1977 and 1979.